-Songkran, the Thailand water festival, is an annual event marking the start of the traditional Thai new year.
-Songkran is the largest celebration in Thailand, and holds notoriety as the largest water fight in the world.
+Songkran, informally called "the Thailand water festival," is an annual event marking the start of the traditional Thai new year.
+Songkran is the largest celebration in Thailand and is notorious as the wildest water fight in the world.

-Don't think you're somehow exempt from good-natured splashing.
-Plan to get wet and stay that way for at least three days if you're anywhere near the celebration!
+Laptop, smartphone, passport...don't think that you're somehow exempt from good-natured splashing no matter what you're carrying or wearing!
+Plan to get wet and stay that way for at least three days if you're anywhere near the celebration.

-Fortunately, Songkran is a great way to escape the scorching temperatures in April — the hottest month of the year.
+Fortunately, getting wet during Songkran coincides with scorching temperatures in April — the hottest month of the year.

 What Is the Thailand Water Festival?

-Officially known as Songkran, the Thai water festival is about cleaning, purification, and fresh starts.
-Houses are cleaned and Buddha statues are carried through the streets to be washed with flower-scented water.
+Officially known as Songkran, the Thai water festival is about cleaning, purification, and having a fresh start.
+Houses are cleaned; Buddha statues are carried through the streets in a procession to be washed with flower-scented water.
 Elders are honored by respectfully pouring water over their hands.